MIL7564/SRVCradar/README.md

 ## INTRODUCTION
-_srvcRadar locates individuals in need - issuing alerts to their repsective Legions (each person is assigned to a Legion based on their first name initial in their own language of choice)._
+_sentinel locates individuals in need - issuing alerts to their repsective Legions (each person is assigned to a Legion based on their first name initial in their own language of choice)._

 - [Introduction](): A downloadable software that issues alerts for individuals in need, gamifying the response.
 - [Gamification](): Competition will exist between the 9 possible Legions in rescuing the suffering.